SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 ([1967](https://en.wikipedia.org/wiki/The_Producers_(1967_film)),
-[2005](https://en.wikipedia.org/wiki/The_Producers_(2005_film))), did not foresee that we would be _this_ stupid to let fascists blackmail us about whether the US government is allowed to operate.
+[2005](https://en.wikipedia.org/wiki/The_Producers_(2005_film))), did not foresee that we would be _this_ stupid to let fascists blackmail us about whether the US government is even allowed to operate.

 Look: our US problem with shutdowns and debt defaults is a real problem.
 The evidence unequivocally points at Republicans, particularly in the House, as the root of the